 Risk factors include gardening, farming, having a psychiatric illness / being a long-term psychiatric patient (poor sanitation and pica), travel to hyperendemic areas, low socioeconomic status, being a prisoner of war, and walking barefoot outdoors.
 There are also multiple reports of transmission from an infected donor organ.

-Symptoms may persist from weeks to decades and may be frequent or lie quiescent for months at a time.
+Symptoms may persist for weeks to decades and may be frequent or lie quiescent for months at a time.
 The longest documented infection is 65 years.

 B78.1 – Cutaneous strongyloidiasis

 - Cutaneous larva migrans (CLM), also known as "creeping eruption," is caused by hookworm infection, usually occurs on the distal lower extremities, and often has a vesicular component.
 Unlike strongyloidiasis, the lesions of CLM only migrate 1-2 cm per day.